-Enrollment in the clinical portion of ST is limited by the availability of staff and facilities.
-Normally, 20-25 students are admitted each year.
-To be considered for admission, students must:
+Enrollment in the clinical portion of the program is limited to 20 students in each of two starting dates, fall and spring.
+To be considered, you must:

 - i.
 Complete and submit a FCC application for admission and submit proof of residency if required. - ii.
-Complete an online application for the ST program by mid-April to be given first priority for admission.
-Late applications will be accepted and reviewed as received (see website for current date). - iii.
+Complete an online application for the ST program.
+All applications will be reviewed and seats will be offered according to the point scale and application date.
+First consideration is given to those students who submit an application by the first consideration date for the fall or spring classes.
+Refer to the online application. - iii.
 Minimum skill levels in the areas of reading, writing, math, and allied health science are necessary for an application to be considered.
 Students may meet these requirements by taking the placement assessments and meeting the minimum skill levels or by taking appropriate developmental course work in these subjects. - iv.
-Students must achieve a "C" or higher in any class they plan to apply toward ST program requirements. - Anatomy & Physiology coursework must be completed within three years of the fall clinical program start date.
-For coursework over three years, BI 115 may be used to review the content. - vi.
+Students must achieve a "C" or higher in any class they plan to apply toward ST program requirements. - v.
+Anatomy and Physiology must be completed within three years of the start date- fall or spring. - vi.
 A point system is used to determine selection to the program.
-Points will be assigned only to those students who have returned the Application for Admission to the Surgical Technology Class. - vii.
-Students who do not meet the minimum total points for the top 20-25 seats will be placed on a waiting list.
+Points will be assigned only to those students who have returned the Application for Admission to the Surgical Technology Class.